Make Science Exciting with These Plant Activities for Your Preschoolers

 Green Bean Investigation

-You can conduct an investigation with any fruit or vegetable to learn about plants and seeds.
-I’m going to show you how to investigate a green bean.
+I will show you how to investigate a green bean, but you can use the same idea with different plants.
 The printables pictured below are part of my Plant & Seed Investigation set.

 Pick up some bulk green beans in the produce department of your grocery store.
-The bulk variety is generally less expensive than the ones that are prepared and ready to steam.
+The bulk variety is generally less expensive than those prepared and ready to steam.
+If you can find different colors or varieties of green beans, that would be really cool.

 Record Appearance of the Green Bean

 Each green bean is unique in appearance.
-Kids can begin their study by studying their green bean and making a record of its appearance.
+Kids can begin their study by studying their green bean and making a record of its appearance in their investigation book or on a blank piece of paper.

 They can draw or trace their bean and can record its color.
 Does it have a stem on it?
 Does it have any spots or blemishes?
 They can make a record of those too.